🇬🇪 Georgia Expats

 Hidden Costs Nobody Mentions

-Every "cost of living" guide gives you the basics.
-Here's what catches people off guard:
+Every "cost of living" guide gives you rent, food, transport.
+Here's what actually catches people off guard:

 🧾 Import Markups